-It is not uncommon for a seat belt to not release.
+It is not uncommon for a seat belt to not be released.
 Let’s look at how you can release a stuck seat belt and common problems with getting your seat belt stuck.
-While a twisted seat belt often causes the problem, in other cases, the problem can be an indication of a more serious issue.
+While a twisted seat belt often causes the problem, in other cases, the problem can indicate a more serious issue.

 How to get a seat belt unstuck

 If your seat belt is stuck, try the following.
 Only try these steps while the vehicle is stopped.

 - Unbuckle the seat belt.
 Allow the seat belt to roll back in a few inches.

 - Slowly pull the seat belt out so the auto-lock feature doesn’t engage.
 Make sure not to pull the seat belt too quickly or hard.